 - Obstacles for their transport through national and international borders are minimal.

 - Foster collaboration between plant record specialists and other horticulture staff and scientific experts and outside consultants to develop appropriate policy guidelines and decision frameworks that are designed to anticipate changes 15 years into the future and beyond.
-When creating plans and policies, keep in mind SDG 13 and the associated targets and indicators for 2030.
+When creating plans and policies, keep in mind SDG 13 (Climate Action) and the associated targets and indicators for 2030.

 - Work with utility companies, consultants, operations, maintenance, and design and planning staff to redesign or build greener infrastructure that is more climate resilient: green walls, permeable surfaces, green roofs, stronger and more efficient pipelines, stone rip rap and other engineering strategies designed to slow down or mitigate sea level rise.